gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 ![Akihabara, July 1988](/images/posts/akihabara-1988.jpg)

+> There's a big gap here as the transition from print media to digital maps happened.
+I'd like to fill it as much as possible.
+[Get in touch](https://twitter.com/gingerbeardman) if you have a map of Akihabara from the missing years.

 ### 1996

 Whilst searching my ever-growing archive of [Japanese Macintosh Media](https://www.gingerbeardman.com/mmm/) I found  an archived copy of the [Akiba organisation](https://www.akiba.or.jp) website on the Nikkei MAC CD Vol. 9, from 1997-02-15.